 - Feed the rest of your mother as usual.
 Once again, in my case, I mix 250 grams of water with 250 grams of flour.
-Feed the remaining 500 grams of mother with this 500-gram mix of flour and water, cover and set aside.
+Feed the remaining 500 grams of the mother with this 500-gram mix of flour and water, cover, and set aside.

 - Get your frying pan hot and add little oil.
 This is just the same as making any other pancakes.